http4k/http4k/src/docs/blog/meet_http4k/index.md

 # Server as a Function.
 In Kotlin.
 Typesafe.
-Without the Server.
+And now without the Server.

 ##### [@daviddenton](http://github.com/daviddenton) / november 2017